Kansas City Black clergy group calls for US probe of police

 The U.S Department of Justice did not immediately respond to a request for comment on the two calls for investigations.
 Scott Holste, a spokesman for the Missouri Auditor’s office, said the request from Getting to the Heart of the Matter is under review.

-The Kansas City police department did not respond to a request for comment on Thursday.
+Kansas City police spokesman Sgt.
+Jacob Becchina said the department has had an agreement with the Justice Department, the FBI and the Jackson County Prosecutor’s office since 2015 to ensure the department reports incidents that could be considered civil rights violations or excessive force.

-In a statement sent to The Kansas City Star, police spokesman Sgt.
-Jacob Becchina said the department has participated with the Justice Department, the FBI and the Jackson County Prosecutor’s office since 2015 in an agreement that ensures the department reports incidents that could be considered civil rights violations or excessive force.
+“We take very seriously the quality of relationships and respect between the community as well as members of the (police department),” said Becchina, who said the department has procedures to report discrimination or racial complaints and fully investigates those complaints.

 The civil rights groups have long criticized the department and called for the resignation or firing of Police Chief Rick Smith, with the complaints increasing after racial injustice protests that began in the summer of 2020.